connorrothschild/v4/src/routes/post/svelte-scrollytelling.md

 1. Active step updates based on viewport
 2. `tweened` value updates based on active step
-3. Points will animate to their new x and y position based on tween
+3. Points animate to their new x and y position based on tween

 Now that we understand tweening, let's create a minimal scatterplot to animate!